spaceottercode/glamodon/README.md

 >   * mastodon.art
 >   * mstdn.io
 >
->   Add your Mastodon site by adding a new @match line at the top of the script or replacing an existing one
+>   Add your Mastodon site by adding a new @install line at the top of the script or replacing an existing one

 # TODO/WIP